tonik/docs/development.md

 > Filenames have to use [Webpack placeholders](https://webpack.js.org/configuration/output/#output-filename) to determine asset name or extension.

-Below you will find all avaible envourment variables and a defaultly used filenames placeholders
+Below you will find all available environment variables and used filenames placeholders

 | Variable | Description | Default |
 |---|---|---|